all4you/redant/README.md

 ## Cookie Manager

-> A Cookie Manager is included to handle custom cookies,is is important to note that`cookies should be set or remove before a render is returned`。
+> A Cookie Manager is included to handle custom cookies,is is important to note that`cookies should be set or remove before a render is returned`
 >
 > **Tips：** More information please see wiki: [Cookie][4]